tkansaki/digits/index.md

 ## Walkthrough

-The following sections describe the major features of this template.
+The following sections describe the major features of this Digits.

 ### Directory structure